 How Long Does a Pest Control Treatment Last?

-General pest control treatment—for spiders, moths, roaches, silverfish, pill bugs (roly-polies), etc.—lasts a few months and needs to be done quarterly.
+How long does bug spray last in houses?
+Professionally performed general pest control treatment—for spiders, moths, roaches, silverfish, pill bugs (roly-polies), etc.—lasts a few months and needs to be done quarterly.

 Bed bugs require a specialized type of treatment.
 Bed bug treatment should last indefinitely, but that depends on if the source is properly found.

 Overall, the frequency of your pest control treatment for your home or business depends on your location, your home or business size, the weather (such as rain), and the type of pest (as not all insects need the same treatment).
+Additionally, much of Smithereen’s Integrated Pest Management (IPM) approach involves understanding what pests are plaguing a location, eliminating the conditions that have led to any infestations, and assessing sites repeatedly to ensure that new pest problems don’t develop.
+So instead of asking how long does pest control last, it makes more sense to figure out how often do you really need pest control to keep an issue from coming back.

-How Often do You Need to Spray for Roaches?
+How Often Do You Need to Spray for Roaches?

-Spraying for roaches can be a long-term task: Your first treatment must be followed with several follow-up visits to reapply insecticides.
+How often should pest control be done for roaches?
+Well, spraying for roaches can be a long-term task: Your first treatment must be followed with several follow-up visits to reapply insecticides.
 Multiple visits are scheduled to ensure that the pests and any eggs are also exterminated.
 The amount of time needed to eradicate any infestation can vary depending on the severity of the infestation.

 For a few weeks after the treatment, it’s normal to see a few roaches.
 However, the spray and poison left by Smithereen will keep working after the initial spraying, so they’ll be gone soon.
+If you’re wondering how long does exterminator spray last for roaches, know that part of IPM includes regular monitoring to determine whether or not pest populations have returned and are growing.

 How Long Should Fumigation Last?